csubhodeep/lyrics_overlay/docs/notes.md

 33 ms. so we loop from 0 to 5 minutes (900 frames) with a gap of 33ms. and for every iteration we do the same logic what we have now. frame= input_image (instead of videocapture frame)

+# IDEA: to find optimal box

+Use simple conv kernal to find zones which are not noisy or which are have a lot of plan area without edges in them. we will get segmentation map. that map will have mines on some pixels and other pixels are fine. then we will have to find location and size of box that fits in this mask without hiting the mines. that box should be big enough. it should be in beautiful location (not on edges and corners)